iorymaeda/DateMatching/README.md

 ### Date matching

-In this project i build app that choosing girls based on my taste. **Just for educational purposes.**
+In this project i build app that choosing girls based on my taste in @leomatchbot telegram bot. **Just for educational purposes.**

 At this moment this is an irreproducible project, and just parse Torchserve folder and predict (on my pc)